 - Add posters around the office — If your employees are used to clocking in and out of work, add a simple sign above the time clock or in the break room to create awareness.

 - Recruit your managers to promote to their teams — Ask your managers, directors, and department heads to promote the campaign during meetings and throughout the week prior to campaign launch.
 They will want to see this valuable data to help their teams, so give them an opportunity to help.

 - Specific targeting — If you know your overall response rate is lagging, look at groups to see where response rate might be lagging.

 - Remind employees during scheduled meetings — If important team and company meetings occur on different days, make sure the campaign is included on agendas throughout the duration.

 - Send a reminder email — Send another reminder mid-flight via an internal communications tool or company-wide email.

 - Carve out space to take the survey — Ask your managers to allow their teams to take 6 minutes as they arrive at the job site or office for the day to complete the survey.

 - Follow up email from CEO — Acknowledge the feedback and results via a “here’s how we did” email that can begin to promote upcoming changes.
-This can also include awareness for the SmartPulse follow up question that some employees will receive.

 - Publicize the actions you take — Signal to your team that their feedback is valuable by making changes quickly and broadly publicizing these actions.
 People will be less likely to sit out in future quarters if they know their voice will be heard.